ellmau/ellmau/README.md

 - Mail: [stefan.ellmauthaler@tu-dresden.de](mailto:stefan.ellmauthaler@tu-dresden.de) (professional), [stefan.ellmauthaler@gmail.com](mailto:stefan.ellmauthaler@gmail.com) (personal)
 - Matrix: [@stel830c:tu-dresden.de](https://matrix.to/#/@stel830c:tu-dresden.de)
 - Whatever option you like best - have a look at my contact details on [my website](https://stafan.ellmauthaler.net)
+- Of course, there is a [Discussions](https://github.com/ellmau/ellmau/discussions) section in my public special repository, which could be used for communicate and comment with or about me.

 <!--
 **ellmau/ellmau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.